HomeDirectoriesLocal SEO and Directory Listings: What Still Works in 2025

 Results

-After implementing this strategy, the furniture retailer saw:
+After putting this strategy in place, the furniture retailer saw:

 • 156% increase in “storefront clicks” from Google Business Profile